 Additionally, BetterHelp notes that even if your insurance plan covers your cost for teletherapy sessions, your insurer’s copay may be more than the total cost of your sessions.

-You can anonymously sign up on the platforms.
-However, in case an emergency arises during sessions, you will be required to give your contact details when you start therapy.
+You can also sign up on the platforms using a nickname so you can remain anonymous.
+However, in case an emergency arises during sessions, you’ll be required to give your contact details when you start therapy.

 Yes!
 BetterHelp is a reputable online teletherapy platform that’s been vetted against our business and medical standards.
 It’s also been reviewed by our medical affairs mental health experts and has gone through our vetting process.

-BetterHelp also states on its FAQs page that all of its providers are “fully licensed and in good standing.”
+BetterHelp also states on its FAQ page that all of its professionals are “fully licensed and in good standing.”

 The cost varies depending on your location and what treatment plan you opt for, but you can expect to pay somewhere between $60–$90 a week, or $240–$360 per month, billed every 4 weeks.

-This is generally cheaper than traditional therapy.
-Typically, you can expect to pay between $100–$200 per individual therapy session, although this price does depend on your location.
+This is generally cheaper than traditional therapy, for which you can expect to pay between $100–$200 per individual therapy session depending on your location.
 Some states and therapists have less expensive rates and some go even higher than that.

-With traditional therapy, you usually don’t get unlimited messaging access to your therapist, so this is an added bonus from BetterHelp that comes at no extra cost to you.
+With traditional therapy, you usually don’t get unlimited messaging access to your therapist, so this is a bonus from BetterHelp that comes at no extra cost to you.

-But keep in mind that you will need access to a phone or computer to access the video chats and messaging system.
+But keep in mind that you’ll need access to a phone or computer to access the video chats and messaging system.
 This can add to the overall cost if you don’t already have these devices in your home.